 Dr. Tamika Nunley

-Tamika Nunley was recently promoted to Associate Professor of American history at Oberlin College and Conservatory.
+Tamika Nunley is an Associate Professor of History at Cornell University.
+She recently taught her final class at Oberlin College and Conservatory after spending the past six years there as Associate Professor of American History.
 Her research and teaching interests include slavery, gender, nineteenth-century legal history, digital history, and the American Civil War.
 At Oberlin, she created the History Design Lab which allows students to develop scholarly projects that involve methodological approaches such as digital humanities, public history, creative nonfiction, and curatorial practices.
 Her book, At the Threshold of Liberty: Women, Slavery, and Shifting Identities in Washington, D.C.
 (UNC, 2021) examines African American women’s strategies of self-definition in the contexts of slavery, fugitivity, courts, schools, streets, and the government during the Civil War era.
 She has published articles and reviews in the Journal of Southern History, The William and Mary Quarterly, the Journal of American Legal History and the Journal of the Civil War Era.
 In addition to being a lifetime member of the Association of Black Women Historians, she serves on the editorial board of Civil War History, and on committees for the Society for Historians of the Early American Republic, the Society of Civil War Historians, and the Southern Historical Association.
 She is currently completing a second book, The Demands of Justice: Enslaved Women, Capital Crime, and Clemency in Early Virginia, 1705-1865, with the University of North Carolina Press.
 Her work has been supported by the Andrew Mellon and Woodrow Wilson foundations as well as the American Association of University Women.
 After this spring, Tamika will join the faculty in the history department of Cornell University.

 Dr. John Ragosta